etweb37/frasierjs/README.md

 ![](./public/imgs/frasier_100.svg)
 # FrasierJS
-... a pretentious but classy scaffolding for old dogs learning new tricks -or- an eclectic marriage of previously discombobulating up-start components and the necessary plumbing to harness their efficiencies.
+... a pretentious but classy scaffolding for old dogs learning new tricks -or- an eclectic marriage of previously discombobulating up-start components and the necessary tubing to distill their efficiencies.

 ### Utilizing
 * Coffee Script